cssninjaStudio/stylo/.playground/content/1.blog/2022-08-10-key-account-management.md

 author: /authors/alan-mitchells
 publishDate: 2022-08-10T00:00:00.000Z
 featured: false
-image: /img/posts/8.png
 cover:
   src: /img/posts/8.png
 category: /categories/coaching
 tags:
-  - account
+  - /tags/account
-  - management
+  - /tags/management
-  - business
+  - /tags/business
-  - startup
+  - /tags/startup
-  - finance
+  - /tags/finance
 ---

 Key account management (KAM) is a business strategy that involves identifying, managing, and developing long-term relationships with key customers.
 These customers are typically large, strategic accounts that generate significant revenue and are critical to the success of the business.
 In this post, we'll take a closer look at key account management and how it can be used to drive business growth.